Koumasa: Koumasa-style figurines

-Figurine Types and Formal Characteristics
+Figurine types and formal characteristics

 A series of folded-arm figurines (FAFs) have been discovered at Koumasa, representing what has come to be known as the “Koumasa type”.
 These figurines are generally made of marble and exhibit a combination of Cycladic influence and local Minoan stylistic features.
 They are typically shown with arms folded left over right, flat or slightly curved bodies, and minimal or absent facial details.

 One figurine was recovered from below the eastern wall of the vestibule of Tholos Tomb A. This piece follows the canonical folded-arm pose, with long thin forearms crossing just above the waist.
 The breasts are indicated in low relief, and the pubic triangle is marked by a deep incision.
 The body is nearly flat, and the front surface is well-polished, while the back is left rougher.
 The figurine was found without a head and has no clear evidence of facial modeling.

 Another figurine, found east of funerary Building Gamma, presents a cross-shaped outline, an angular chest, and bifurcated legs.
 The arms are marked only by a diagonal incision rather than sculpted limbs.
 Its simplified features and abstract proportions differ from Cycladic examples, suggesting a localized Koumasa adaptation.
 Notably, this figurine has a perforation near the neck area, likely for attaching the head with a string.
 This feature supports interpretations that the head may have been deliberately detached or removed during ritual deposition.

 A third figurine was found inside the burial layer of Tholos B. It has a narrow torso, short flexed legs, and small protrusions on the back that may represent reduced arm stumps.
 The torso occupies only about one-seventh of the total height, and the chest is rendered in minimal form.
 The figurine's features are more closely aligned with the Spedos type but still deviate from standard forms, suggesting variation in workshop practices or symbolic meaning.

 All three figurines were found decapitated.
 The neck perforation observed on the Gamma Building figurine indicates that its head was attached separately, possibly removed intentionally as part of funerary or ritual activity.
 The absence of heads in all three figurines points to shared ritual practices, where the removal or destruction of the head may have carried symbolic meaning.